 Community Corrections Facilities

-The purpose of the residential phase of community corrections is to provide clients with the knowledge and skills necessary to be emotionally, cognitively, behaviorally, and financially prepared for reintegration.
-Denver Community Corrections provides comprehensive program options including core services, dual diagnosis treatment, gender specific, cognitive behavioral, intensive residential treatment, and therapeutic communities.
+The residential phase of community corrections provides clients with the knowledge and skills necessary to be emotionally, cognitively, behaviorally, and financially prepared for reintegration.
+Denver Community Corrections provides comprehensive program options including core services, dual diagnosis treatment, gender specific support, intensive cognitive and behavioral residential treatment, and therapeutic communities.

 Denver Community Corrections contracts with a combination of private and public providers to operate facilities in Denver.